rki-mf1/omnifluss/docs/pathogens/inv.md

 ### Configs and profiles

-Omnifluss provides a plethora of parameters (use `--help` to inspect the manual page) to configure to workflow.
+Omnifluss provides a plethora of parameters (use `--help` to inspect the manual page) to configure the workflow.
 To process Illumina paired-end short-read sequencing data of Influenza virus samples, we have prepared a [configuration file](https://github.com/rki-mf1/omnifluss/blob/update_website/conf/pathogens/INV_illumina.config) with best-practise settings.
 This predefined configuration file can be provided to an omnifluss run via the `-profile` option:
 ```bash